 Your Days out in Devon Guide

-Famous for sunshine, palm trees and beach, Torquay is the ideal spot for a couples getaway with plenty to do for all budgets.
+Famous for sunshine, palm trees and beach, Torquay is the ideal spot for days out in Devon, with plenty to do for all budgets.
 Not to mention local band, Metronomy, added an element of cool to the area after naming one of their successful albums, The English Riveria.
 Now it really is the place to be and a perfect base to explore all South Devon has to offer.

-Whether you’re on holiday or looking for great things to do, our handy "Summer Days out in Devon" guide will have you covered from town highlights to countryside and beach delights.
+Whether you’re on holiday or looking for great things to for days out in Devon, our handy "Summer Days out in Devon" guide will have you covered from town highlights to countryside and beach delights.